The $\Lambda$-coalescent speed of coming down from infinity: Definitions and preliminaries

 \subsection{$\Lambda$-coalescents}

 Let $\Lambda$ be a finite measure on $[0,1]$.
-The $\Lambda$-coalescent is a Markov process $(\Pi_t,t\ge 0)$ with values in ${\cal P}$ (the set of partitions of $\N$), characterized as follows.
-If $n \in \N$, then the restriction $(\Pi^{(n)}_t,t\ge 0)$ of $(\Pi_t,t\ge 0)$ to $[n]$ is a Markov chain, taking values in $\mathcal{P}_n$, with a following dynamics: whenever $\Pi^{(n)}_t$ is a partition consisting of $b$ blocks, the rate at which a given $k$-tuple of its blocks merges is
+The $\Lambda$-coalescent is a Markov process $(\Pi_t,t\ge0)$ with values in $\mathcal{P}$ (the set of partitions of $\mathbb{N}$), characterized as follows.
+If $n \in\mathbb{N}$, then the restriction $(\Pi^{(n)}_t,t\ge0)$ of $(\Pi_t,t\ge0)$ to $[n]$ is a Markov chain, taking values in $\mathcal{P}_n$, with a following dynamics: whenever $\Pi^{(n)}_t$ is a partition consisting of $b$ blocks, the rate at which a given $k$-tuple of its blocks merges is

 Note that mergers of several blocks into one block are possible, but multiple mergers do not occur simultaneously.
-For a generalization of $\Lambda$-coalescents where multiple mergers are possible see Schweinsberg \cite{sch2}.
-For a generalization of $\Lambda$-coalescents to spatial (not a mean-field) setting see Limic and Sturm \cite{ls}.
+For a generalization of $\Lambda$-coalescents where multiple mergers are possible, see Schweinsberg \cite{sch2}.
+For a generalization of $\Lambda$-coa\-lescents to spatial (not a mean-field) setting, see Limic and Sturm \cite{ls}.

 We will quote here several basic properties of the $\Lambda$-coalescent, and refer the reader to Pitman \cite{pit99} for details and additional analysis.
 When $\Lambda(\{0\})=0$, the corresponding $\Lambda$-coalescent can be constructed via a Poisson point process in the following way.
 Let